corazawaf/coraza/README.md

 	if err != nil {
 		fmt.Println(err)
 	}
+	// Close log files if any
+	defer waf.Close()

 	// Then we create a transaction and assign some variables tx := waf.NewTransaction()